rsburr/rsburr/README.md

 My interests as a developer include:

-- Protecting user privacy (I draw inspiration from projects like Signal and DuckDuckGo)
+- Protecting user privacy (I draw inspiration from projects like Signal, Tor, and DuckDuckGo)
-- Enhancing mobile experiences for medical professionals, making them more efficient
+- Enhancing mobile experiences for medical professionals, making them more efficient for their patients
 - Creating mobile resources for low-income communities

 👉🏻 Want to keep in touch?
 You can [follow me on Instagram](https://www.instagram.com/rsbios/).